PacktPublishing/Kubernetes---An-Enterprise-Guide-2E/chapter5/README.md

 # Adding your own users to the ConfigMap

-The included container contains a few users that are used during the exercises, but you can also add your own users for any "extra" testing you may be interested in.
+The included Apache DS container includes a few users that are used throughout the exercises, but you can also add your own users for any "extra" testing you may be interested in.

 ## Adding a user to the ConfigMap